clueboard/milc/docs/breaking_changes.md

 # Version 1.4.0

-* The `config` subcommand now filters out configuration that has not been explicity set.
+* The `config` subcommand now filters out configuration that has not been explicitly set.
 The new `--all` flag will allow you to see all possible configuration options and their default values.

 # Version 1.3.0